The Complete Guide

-Under the supervision of licensed nursing professionals, CNAs care for patients who are injured, disabled, or otherwise unable to care for themselves.
+Under the supervision of licensed nursing professionals, CNAs care for patients who are injured, disabled, old age or otherwise unable to care for themselves.
 In many healthcare settings, CNAs are the people patients interact with the most.
 CNAs often also find themselves providing emotional support to their patients and this can be a very fulfilling experience.

 Their duties are incredibly important for the patient’s well-being and recovery.

 Depending on the employment setting, these tasks can vary.
 But typically, a CNA will perform some or all of the following duties:

 - Checking vital signs